MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-21-jan-zehrfeld.markdown

 ## End of Part 2

 This is where Jan's camera ran out of disk space.
-Stay tuned for Part 3 of this interview...
+[Move on to Part 3](/interview/jan-zehrfeld/part-3)!